The terminal, the console and the shell - what are they?

 - Clipboard handling

 - Wide-character support

 - Antialiased fonts (using fontconfig)

 Configuration of st is done by manually editing the

-config.h file and then recompiling st. Because st is very small and very well designed, it is compiled very quickly, even on something like a Raspberry Pi.
-The configuration file is very well documented and most issues is answered in the FAQ.
+config.h file and then recompiling st. Because st is very small it compiles very quickly, even on something like a Raspberry Pi.
+The configuration file is very well documented and most issues are answered in the FAQ.

 Alacritty is an open-source GPU accelerated terminal emulator written in Rust for Linux, BSD, macOS and Windows.
 Alacritty focuses on performance and simplicity.

 Alacritty supports scrollback, truecolor, copy/paste, opening URLs by clicking with the mouse, custom key bindings, and more.